 How much do you know about cinnamon?
 You probably know it’s used in baking a lot and it’s often used to dust the whipped cream on your coffee.
-Did you also know cinnamon is thought to be the oldest spice in the world?
+Did you also know it is thought to be the oldest spice in the world?
 It was prized by our ancient ancestors not just for its taste but also for its medicinal properties as well.
-There are also different types of cinnamon as it’s taken from the inner bark of several diverse species of trees.
-Which cinnamon type is best for you?
+There are also different type as it’s taken from the inner bark of several diverse species of trees.
+Which type is best for you?
 What health benefits can it provide?
 Keep reading and we’ll tell you all about how and why to use cinnamon for optimal health.

 - Cinnamon is one of the oldest spices in the world.